GoogleCloudPlatform/community/tutorials/gcds-use-cases-common-and-complex/index.md

 - The time that a query takes to run increases with the number of objects in the subtree.

-- The default search for user objects and group objects returns _all_ matching entries, which can cause unintended users or groups to synchronize with Google Cloud.
+- The default search for user objects and group objects returns _all_ matching entries, which can cause unintended users or groups to synchronize with Google Cloud Identity.

 For example, consider that the security groups are not mail-enabled, so they can only be identified by their `userPrincipalName` attribute.
 If the default LDAP query is executed, then _all_ security groups—including those that are out of scope—are returned as matching:

 ![GCDS default search screenshot](https://storage.googleapis.com/gcp-community/tutorials/gcds-use-cases-common-and-complex/05-GCDS-Default-Search.png)

-This can usually be mitigated by manually assigning an email address to the security groups (even if they are not mail-enabled) and switching the query to use the `mail` attribute.
+You can usually mitigate this behavior by manually assigning an email address to the security groups (even if they are not mail-enabled) and switching the query to use the `mail` attribute.
 Alternatively, as shown in the next section, you can make the **Base DN** value more specific.

-## Scenario #1 - User Accounts and Groups are not in the same Organizational Unit (OU)
+## Scenario #1: User accounts and groups are not in the same organizational unit

+In this scenario, the user objects and group objects are located in different organizational units, which is typical in most on-premises environments.
+The users are in the `Corp` > `IT` > `Users` and `Corp` > `R&D` > `Users` sub-OUs, and all users in these sub-OUs will be synchronozed to Google Cloud.

-This scenario is typically found in most on-premise environments; the User objects and Group objects are located in different OUs and there is no common “anchor OU” for them both.
-Additionally this scenario explores configuring the `Base DN` in the Search Rules to ensure that the search scope is smaller which will also help with preventing unintended Users and Groups from being synced.
+This scenario also demonstrates configuring the **Base DN** in the search rules to make the search scope smaller, which helps to prevent unintended users and groups from being synchronized.

-For this example, assume the following is true:
-- [x] GCDS is installed and configured per the [documentation](https://cloud.google.com/architecture/identity/federating-gcp-with-active-directory-synchronizing-user-accounts)
-- [x] The Security Groups are ***not*** mail-enabled and ***do not*** have an email address assigned For mail-enabled Groups, you would use `mail` instead of `userPrincipalName`
-- [x] The Users reside in the ***Corp*** > ***IT*** > ***Users***  and ***Corp*** > ***R&D*** > ***Users*** sub-OUs
-- [x] All Users in the sub-OUs will be synced to Google Cloud

-### User Accounts Lookup
+### User accounts lookup

-With User objects being present in multiple OUs, the Best Practice is to set the `Base DN` for your LDAP Query to be the OU that is common and uplevel hierarchically relative to the User objects’ OU.
+When user objects are in multiple sub-OUs, the best practice is to set the **Base DN** for your LDAP query to be the parent organizational unit that the sub-OUs have in common and uplevel hierarchically relative to the user objects’ OU.

-In this case, since ***IT*** and ***R&D*** are Child OUs of ***Corp*** then the `Base DN` for the LDAP Query should be set to:
+In this case, because `IT` and `R&D` are child OUs of `Corp`, then the **Base DN** value for the LDAP query should be the following:

-`OU=Corp,DC=gcdsdemo,DC=joonix,DC=net`
+    OU=Corp,DC=gcdsdemo,DC=joonix,DC=net

-Testing the LDAP Query yields the following list of Users:
+This LDAP query gives the following list of users:

 ![GCDS Users BaseDN Screenshot](https://storage.googleapis.com/gcp-community/tutorials/gcds-use-cases-common-and-complex/06-GCDS-Users-BaseDN.png)

-### Groups Lookup
+### Group lookup

-The Group Search LDAP Query follows the same structure as the User Search LDAP Query i.e. the `Base DN` would be set to the OU that is common and uplevel hierarchically relative to the Group objects’ OU, which in this case is ***GCP*** > ***Groups***.
+The group search LDAP query follows the same structure as the user search LDAP query.
+Set the **Base DN** value to the OU that is common, and uplevel hierarchically relative to the group objects’ OU, which in this case is `GCP` > `Groups`.

-The `Base DN` should then be set to:
+The **Base DN** value for the LDAP query should be the following:

-`OU=Groups,OU=GCP,DC=gcdsdemo,DC=joonix,DC=net`
+    OU=Groups,OU=GCP,DC=gcdsdemo,DC=joonix,DC=net

-Testing the LDAP Query yields the following list of Groups:
+This LDAP query gives the following list of groups:

 ![GCDS Groups BaseDN Screenshot](https://storage.googleapis.com/gcp-community/tutorials/gcds-use-cases-common-and-complex/07-GCDS-Groups-BaseDN.png)

-Notice that the Builtin Security Groups like ***grouppolicycreatorowners@gcdsdemo.joonix.net*** and ***domaincontrollers@gcdsdemo.joonix.net*** don’t show up, which is the behavior we want.

-### Summary

-Setting the `Base DN` on the Search Rules is useful when you want to limit the scope of the Search and allows for a more targeted approach to syncing Identities to Google Cloud.
-In the next Scenario, we’ll discuss tuning the LDAP Query to further narrow the scope for syncing to ensure that only the appropriate User objects and Group objects are selected.
+The built-in security groups like `grouppolicycreatorowners@gcdsdemo.joonix.net` and `domaincontrollers@gcdsdemo.joonix.net` are not returned, which is the desired behavior.

 ## Scenario #2 - Selectively syncing User Accounts based on Group Membership

+In this scenario, you tune the LDAP query to further narrow the scope for synchronizing to ensure that only the appropriate user objects and group objects are selected.

 Building on the previous scenario, some Organizations may not want to have all Users in an OU synced to Google Cloud.
 Instead, they would want to selectively sync Users that are part of specific Groups.
 Let’s examine how we can configure this in GCDS.

-For this example, assume the following is true:
-- [x] GCDS is installed and configured per the [documentation](https://cloud.google.com/architecture/identity/federating-gcp-with-active-directory-synchronizing-user-accounts)
-- [x] The Security Groups are ***not*** mail-enabled and ***do not*** have an email address assigned For mail-enabled Groups, you would use `mail` instead of `userPrincipalName`
 - [x] Only User Accounts that are members of ***GCP*** > ***Groups*** will be synced to Google Cloud
       Example: Users in ***GCP-OrgAdmins***, ***GCP-InfraAdmins*** etc
 - [x] The Security Groups are relatively static and new Groups will be added on a case-by-case basis